 The College does not assume the responsibility to provide housing or food service in the case of a major disaster that would render the present facilities inoperable.
-The College cannot insure against or assume responsibility for loss due to fire, theft, vandalism, or loss of life or personal injury.
+The College cannot and does not insure against or assume responsibility for loss due to fire, theft, vandalism, or loss of life or personal injury.